roylejw/BennettAmpliseq/README.md

    Globus is the recommended way to do this.

 2. **Check read quality with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).**
    The pipeline runs with `--skip_fastqc`, so you have to do this step yourself.
-You will use the results in step 5.
+This is because you will use the results of FastQC in step 5, and so it is useless to run within the pipeline.

 3. **Create a samplesheet and upload it to your HPC home directory.**
    It is a tab-separated file with this header (see [`example_samplesheet.tsv`](example_samplesheet.tsv)):